2015-2016 SENBET FUND MEMBERS

 Member application and selection is conducted each spring for the following academic year.
 Click here to see the latest recruiting presentation.

-Applications for the 2015-2016 Senbet Fund team are open from January 5, 2015 through February 9, 2015.
+Applications for the 2016-2017 Senbet Fund team are open from January 4, 2016 through February 8, 2016 at midnight.
 Application requirements and information on the application process are provided below.

 The Senbet Fund is a year-round, advanced finance course for senior finance majors.
 The course provides them with the opportunity to put their knowledge and skills to the test by making real investment decisions with real money.
 The course not only serves as a chance to put classroom material to practice, but also as an enhanced forum for learning.
 As part of this course, students discuss in-depth financial topics such as: